zekpang/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 We plan to cover two to four topics per week.
 Assignments will be based on a given week's lectures.

-:exclamation: Lecture attendance is not mandatory but it is assumed that graduate students will make every effort to attend each lecture.
-Historically there is a strong correlation with non-attendance at lecture and poorer performance on problem sets, even for students who have previous programming experience.
+:warning: Please make every effort to attend each lecture.
+Historically there is a strong correlation between lecture non-attendance and diminished performance on problem sets, midterm exams, and final projects.

 ## Labs